tremby/Sprintly-GitHub/README.md

 		'git config user.email user@company.com' (this repo only)

-*Note: the hook installed is actually a symbolic link to a shared copy of the hook found at /usr/local/share/sprintly/commit-msg.
-By doing this, the hook can be easily updated for all users and all repositories by calling `sprintly --update`.*
+*Note: the hook installed is actually a symbolic link to a shared copy of the hook found wherever Python setuptools decided to put it.
+By doing this, the hook can be easily updated for all users and all repositories by installing a new version of Sprintly-GitHub.*

 ###Uninstalling the `commit-msg` hook